SandhiyaP68/portfolio/README.md

 # License
-This project is free does not contains any license.
+This project does not contains any license.